 Step 1- Outline Each Action Point for Every Stakeholder

-So, you have a strategy in hand and you know what you need to do to set it in motion – it’s time to break that down into actionable tasks.
-For example, if onboarding is part of the customer success team’s responsibility, what all does that include?
+So, you have a strategy in hand and you know what you need to do to set it in motion.
+It’s time to break that down into actionable tasks.
+For example, if onboarding is part of the customer success team’s responsibility, what does that include?

 Create an onboarding process document with guidelines for each part of the process.
 Then, because onboarding a customer requires it, add in the collaterals and link each of them to the guideline document to make them easily accessible.

-Similarly, when it comes to sharing customer insights with the rest of the organization, create a workflow document and also integrate that workflow into any communication tools you may have.
+Similarly, when it comes to sharing customer insights with the rest of the organization, create a workflow document.
+Also, integrate that workflow into any communication tools you may have.

 Step 2- Set up SLAs Among Teams

 This is not too much of a problem if you have a lean team.
 But ideal if you find that no one’s quite ready to take complete accountability.
 Internal Service Level Agreements (SLAs) help you maintain a standardized level of quality and a high level of accountability.

 When it comes to running campaigns, marketing and sales teams can have SLAs set up among themselves as to the quality of the leads, the division of responsibilities, and the timelines that are expected of them.

 Similarly, the customer success team can have SLAs set up regarding their responsibilities, the timelines when collaborating with other teams and the expectations in terms of procedures that are set forward for them.

 You’ll have several templates that help customer success executives collect the right information, submit standardized reports, and more.